realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Sometimes, however, we want to wait only for the first of multiple
 events to occur.
-This happens particularly often when dealing with
+This happens particularly when dealing with
 timeouts.
 In that case, we can use the call `Deferred.any`, which,
 given a list of deferreds, returns a single deferred that will become
 determined once any of the values on the list is determined.